 Social Service and referral information for seniors.

 The Social Service program provides information and referrals to Peabody residents 60 years of age and older about programs and services provided by the Council on Aging and other agencies in the elder network.
 The staff is available in the office, by telephone and will visit seniors in their home.
 The social service staff works collaboratively with many agencies serving seniors, including home care, legal assistance, protective services, housing, and visiting nurses.
-Three of our staff specialize in health insurance and assist seniors in this complex area.
+Five of our staff specialize in health insurance and assist seniors in this complex area.

 The PCOA Resource Library